Skip to content

 Building, failing, building again

 That system processed over $6 million in transactions, reached every Brazilian state and expanded to Latin America.
-But we fell into the classic building trap — adding features to turn it into an ERP, losing the product’s innovative essence.
+But we fell into the classic trap: we added features to turn it into an ERP and lost what made it work.
 Then a player called iFood entered the market.
-The rest is history.

 30,000 students and a digital business